tldr-pages/tldr/pages/linux/inotifywait.md

 # inotifywait

-> Waits for changes to one or more files.
+> Waits for changes to files.
 > More information: <https://manned.org/inotifywait>.

 - Watch a specific file for events, exiting after the first one: